 Spinal Stenosis (Dr. Sheeraz Qureshi):

 Now Dr. Qureshi is truly a busy guy.
-With doing the spinal work and overseeing HSS Florida you would think he’s unreachable.
+With doing the spinal surgical work, overseeing the HSS Florida hospital, plus a multitude of other things you would think that he’s unreachable.
 That is further from the truth.
-He responds to every email with helpful information including when there is a need to look into medical intervention.
+He responds to every email I’ve sent him in a timely manner with helpful information including when there is a need to look into medical intervention.
 No problem seems to be too small for him.
+He has even referred me to a few excellent doctors at HSS who have helped me with their expertise in their chosen specialties.

-Plus he support staff is the best anyone could ask for.
-They can easily triage a problem saving Dr. Qureshi and myself time so he can figuring out the need for medical treatment or not.
+Plus, his support staff is the best anyone could ask for.
+They can easily triage a problem, saving Dr. Qureshi and myself time and allowing him a chance to figure out the need for medical treatment or not.

-If there is ever a need for more work on my spine I’ll be reaching out to him.
+If there is ever a need for more work on my spine I’ll reach out to him.
 No one could do as good of a job keeping calm and informed than Dr. Qureshi.

 Right Hip Replacement (Dr. Michael Ast):